rangeengine/Range-Engine-Docs/source/api/Range.texture.rst

 When the television must be turned on, you create a dynamic texture from a video capture card and use it instead of ``tv.png``: the TV screen will come to life.

-You have two ways to define textures that :mod:`bge.texture` can grab:
+You have two ways to define textures that :mod:`Range.texture` can grab:

 - Simple UV texture.
 - Blender material with image texture channel.

-Because :mod:`bge.texture` works at texture level, it is compatible with all the Blender Game Engine's fancy texturing features: GLSL, multi-texture, custom shaders, etc.
+Because :mod:`Range.texture` works at texture level, it is compatible with all the Blender Game Engine's fancy texturing features: GLSL, multi-texture, custom shaders, etc.